Columbus Wrongful Death Lawyers | Kisling, Nestico & Redick

 Fight for Everything You’re Owed

 When a family member is fatally injured, it may cause a tremendous financial strain.
-However, Ohio wrongful death law ( Ohio Revised Code 2125.01) gives loved ones the right to recover damages on behalf of the deceased.
+However, Ohio wrongful death law gives loved ones the right to recover damages on behalf of the deceased.
 This compensation is different than what’s available in a survival action because it represents the damages that would have otherwise been available to the deceased party had they not passed away.

 At KNR, we ask, ‘what can we do?’ so you move on with more.